OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-09.md

 ## Genesis 9:28

-Noah lived 350 years after the flood.
+Noah continued to live for 350 years following the flood.

 ## Genesis 9:29